Henfield Museum

 Time: multiple routes, longest approx 5/6 hours

-Why not explore other trails in Horsham District, or take a look at the 2022 Mystery Trails developed by Whistlestop Arts, one of which focuses on Henfield's William Borrer.
+Take a look at the 2022 Mystery Trail developed by Whistlestop Arts, focusing on Henfield's William Borrer.

 Picture